-County School Board has issued an order directing the School.
-School authorities have begun the Parents of children attending School are advised to pick up their children at NOTE TO CORRESPONDENTS: This message has been issued by authority of th Additional information may be obtained from e Board of County Commissioners.
+The Superintendent of Schools of immediate evacuation of evacuation of children to County School Board has issued an order directing the School.
+School authorities have begun the Parents of children attending School are advised to pick up their children at If you need additional information, you may contact NOTE TO CORRESPONDENTS: ne Board of County Commissioners.
 Date/Time of issue: Issued by: